 “OH NO!!!”
 I cry, using a paper towel to collect this pink, furless, helpless, eye-shut, vaguely wriggling, mouse-like thing up off the floor.
 I know my bunny is young and inexperienced, and obviously hadn’t gotten any… well, pre-natal support from me.
-I was warned not to expect too much from this young bun if she DID give birth (or “kindle,” tone precise).
-But neither was I exactly expecting a single baby being chucked out the bunny house down onto the floor.
+I was warned not to expect too much from this young bun if she DID give birth (or “kindle,” to be precise).
+But neither was I exactly expecting a single baby chucked out the bunny house onto the floor.

 Now it feels like some kind of sick, Baby Bunny Horror film.
 (Cue PSYCHO music.)
 So I’m yelling at my son: FIND MY PHONE!
 And LOOK FOR MORE BABY BUNNIES!”

 I finally connect with my new bunny friend and the news is not encouraging.
 Three is actually a pretty healthy litter size for a bunny this small.
 (ASSUMING we found them all.)
 But because she hasn’t ripped out the fur from her belly or made a nest, there is little chance she’ll nurture the offspring.
 (How are they gonna find a nipple in all that “fluff”?)
 They might survive six hours or so without her care.
 And they are nearly IMPOSSIBLE to hand feed at that stage.
 All the same, if there’s any chance she’s going to get into it, what they need is peace and quiet.
 So, taking my son to school I explain that the babies are very unlikely to make it; that Fluff is probably not ready to be a mother.
 “Then why did she get pregnant?” he asks. (!!!
 Good point, as usual.)